Trump moves to fire Federal Reserve board member Lisa Cook as she vows to sue

 "President Trump has no authority to remove Federal Reserve Governor Lisa Cook.
 His attempt to fire her, based solely on a referral letter, lacks any factual or legal basis.
 We will be filing a lawsuit challenging this illegal action," Lowell said.

-The allegations against Cook were leveled earlier this month by Federal Housing Finance Agency Director Bill Pulte, who has positioned himself as an ally of Mr. Trump's campaign against the Fed.
+The allegations against Cook were leveled earlier this month by Federal Housing Finance Agency Director Bill Pulte, who has also pushed Mr. Trump's foe, Federal Reserve Chair Jerome Powell, to resign.
 Pulte sent a letter to Attorney General Pam Bondi accusing Cook of taking out mortgages for homes in Michigan and Georgia in 2021, and telling banks in both cases that she planned to use the homes as her primary residences.
 Pulte alleged that was a fraudulent attempt to gain more favorable lending terms.

+CBS News has obtained a copy of Pulte's letter to Bondi, a small portion of which Pulte posted online.
+The letter was provided by Georgetown University Law Center professor Adam Levitin, who specializes in commercial law and financial regulation.

+In the letter, Pulte alleges that Cook bought a house in Ann Arbor, Michigan, and a condo in Atlanta, Georgia, within two weeks of each other in June and July of 2021.
+The mortgage agreements for both properties required her to begin using them as principal residences within 60 days and to keep living there for at least a year, according to copies of the documents that were attached to Pulte's letter.

 Last week, Mr. Trump posted on Truth Social: "Cook must resign, now!!!"

-Cook said in a statement released through the Fed: "I do intend to take any questions about my financial history seriously as a member of the Federal Reserve and so I am gathering the accurate information to answer any legitimate questions and provide the facts."
+Cook said in a statement released through the Fed last week: "I do intend to take any questions about my financial history seriously as a member of the Federal Reserve and so I am gathering the accurate information to answer any legitimate questions and provide the facts."

 Pulte has also made mortgage fraud allegations against California Sen. Adam Schiff and New York Attorney General Letitia James, two Democratic officials and Trump foes who denied the accusations.
 Notably, James's office sued Mr. Trump and his company for loan fraud before his return to the White House, securing an almost $400 million civil court judgment that was tossed out by a New York state appellate court last week.

-Note: Editor's note: This story has been updated to reflect Mr. Trump picked three members of the current Fed board: Jerome Powell, Christopher Waller and Michelle Bowman.